 It’s time to think outside the ‘search box’ when it comes to content and think more about the customers’ needs and the importance of relevance.

 “41 percent of all adults have used voice-activated search on their mobile devices at least once (most frequently, to get directions), and more than 55 percent of mobile phone users between the ages of 13 and 18 use voice-activated at least once per day (most frequently, to initiate a phone call).”

 Piling in keywords won’t work.
 The focus of voice search results will be on delivering answers to questions.
 Question phrases will make up a bigger part of effective SEO as users become more familiar with voice search and the format of single-response answers.

 To get back to being more ‘human’, think about incorporating more colloquial language, slang and leading questions; this is how people will be searching, it’s all about questions and answers.

 The device used will need to be taken into account as it will hold data on the user which will affect that answers that the device gives e.g. Amazon Echo looks at the users personal shopping habits, whilst Google Home favours sourcing its responses from ‘Featured Snippets’.

 Google’s use of the Featured Snippets shown at the top of SERPs gives scope for research around targeting.
 Are there particular questions you can target?
 Does the page have a high authority?
 These are all things to take into consideration when developing your voice search strategy.

 As voice search embeds itself into people’s digital lives brands should begin to consider how their content can come into play and be discoverable through voice search devices.
 Technological developments based around the popularity of voice search are bound to change the landscape dramatically in the coming years, but for now, re-examining your keyword strategy is a great start to get ahead of the sound wave.

-Stayed tuned for the next instalment and find out how you can adapt your strategy with Voice Search in mind.
+The next instalment on how you can adapt your strategy with Voice Search in mind: